MattiaPolli93/bankist-app/README.md

 ## Description

-Simulation of a bank-like web application
+Simulation of a home banking-like web application